frdedynamics/robotics-lab-documentation/source/texts/course-specific/ros_build_custom_robot.rst

 Mobile platform
 ---------------------
-For mobile platforms whith two or four wheel, gazebo has predefined plugins.
-Both plugins subscibe to the "cmd_vel" ROS topic which can then be used to move the mobile robot.
+For mobile platforms with two or four wheels, gazebo has predefined plugins.
+Both plugins subscribe to the "cmd_vel" ROS topic which can then be used to move the mobile robot.
 More information on how to publish on the "cmd_vel" topic can be found in subsection :ref:`Controlling_Mobile_Platform`.

 Differential Drive (two wheels)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~